franklingonzales/Heroku-Flask-JS-SQlite-Homework-wk15/README.md

 ![](images/008_screenApp.png)

-* We create the *requirements.txt* file where we will deposit all the dependencies (libraries) installed in our environment, with their respective versions.
-For this, we use the command **pip freeze** as follows:
+* As we already know that the application works correctly in our environment, we can generate the requirements.txt file.
+First, we stop the Flask server with the command **Control + C**, and execute the following command:

 ```python
 pip freeze > requirements.txt
 ```
+*

 ## Final specifications.